 I also used the carcass the next day to make chicken stock.
-More on that another time perhaps.

-So, I need to find a way, and I’m asking for suggestions here, about how to share cooking techniques with everyone which aren’t so much a recipe as just a way of making food every day.
+So, I need to find a way, and I’m always asking for your suggestions here, about how to share cooking techniques with everyone which aren’t so much a recipe as just a way of making food every day.
 This dinner is the perfect example.
 I did not start with a recipe — and I don’t think most of us usually do without something more specific or exotic in mind.

 To start, I washed and split the chicken with a chef’s knife onto my sheet pan (see the picture below).
 I also trimmed the wingtips (since they tend to burn) and saved them for stock later.